 As a business owner, you always want to know that your supplier and product inspector know the specific requirements of your product in detail.
 This way, you don’t end up receiving substandard, unsafe or cheap products that cost you more in the long run.
 Here’s where a quality control inspection checklist comes in.

 A quality control inspection checklist is a written guide for your products, from the packaging, colour, barcodes and appearance to the functions and unique requirements.
-A QC list essentially provides your inspector or supplier with a clear criteria to follow when making or checking your products, ensuring you receive items that meet your exact standards and requirements.
+A QC list essentially provides your quality control inspector or supplier with a clear criteria to follow when making or checking your products, ensuring you receive items that meet your exact standards and requirements.

 A well thought out quality control inspection checklist aims to: